 - Official transcript from the baccalaureate degree granting institution

-- Official transcript(s) showing receipt of a master's degree in a related field from an accredited institution
+- Official transcript(s) showing receipt of a master's degree from an accredited institution

-- Resume (with description of education, work history, leadership experiences, and at least 3 professional references)
+- Resume (with description of education, work history, leadership experiences, and contact information for at least 3 professional references)

 - Personal statement.
 Not to exceed 1,800 words.
 Please, address the following:

 a) What are some highlights of your professional career?

 b) What are some experiences that highlight your leadership strengths?

 d) What reasons do you have for pursuing a doctoral degree?

 e) Please address any performance or academic indicators that may be of concern to the admissions committee.

 Note: Applicants selected after the initial screening will be invited for an interview and research presentation.